TechShowcase/builtwithanalog/CONTRIBUTING.md

 1. Make sure that an issue exists for the project and it has been approved by looking for the `approved` label on the issue.

-2. Add the project at the end of the JSON array of projects in the `projects.json` file located in `src/assets/data`.
+2. Add the project at the end of the JSON array of projects in the `projects.get.ts` file located in `src/server/routes`.

 3. Ensure the project details are correctly formatted and include all necessary information as per the existing entries.